 WHAT WE CALL “COUNTERCULTURE” can rejuvenate lifeways that nourish local resourcefulness and self-determination.
 I’ve witnessed this kind of teamwork at formative times in my life.
 It was manifest in 1981, for example, when two high-school-graduating classmates and I drove west to visit The Farm in middle Tennessee.

 We’d already met some residents of the large hippie commune, at a fiddler’s jamboree the summer before.
-It was inspiring to witness those tie-died folksters skip up on stage to accept most of the awards, including the grand prize for square dancing.
+It was inspiring to witness those tie-dyed folksters skip up on stage to accept most of the awards, including the grand prize for square dancing.

 While visiting the community my buddies and I helped a family build a roof connecting their home with a bus that they’d driven there ten years prior from San Francisco.
 Like the Diggers, inhabitants of The Farm were motivated by strong collective values.
 Among other achievements, they revitalized the art of midwifery and grew much of their own food.